Sieben Steinhäuser: Description of the graves

-All the graves were originally covered with earth, so that they would looked like earth mounds or tumuli.
+All the graves were originally covered with earth, so that they would have looked like earth mounds or tumuli.
 Over the course of time the earth was eroded by wind and weather, so that the stones became visible again.
 Four graves were excavated and restored between 1924 and 1937.

 In 1958, the graves were enclosed by protective earthen walls several metres high.
 They protect the gravesites from shell damage, because the site is located in the middle of a live firing range.

 The dolmens have Sprockhoff Numbers 806 to 810.